LetItBeMonia/Calculator/README.md

 - JavaScript (ES6)

 # Important
 Notice that not all of the equations will have a proper result since JavaScript has a specific notation system for numbers.
-Especially operations with floating point numbers are fragile.
+In particular, operations on floating point numbers are fragile.
-- events with a point button not entirely handled yet.
+- events with a point button and root operations not entirely handled yet.